-(2) Reasonable commercial transportation cost actually paid by the traveler to/from commercial transportation terminals and place of lodging and to/from places of business.
+- (1) Registration fees. - (2) Reasonable commercial transportation cost actually paid by the traveler to/from commercial transportation terminals and place of lodging and to/from places of business.

-- (3) Parking fees (can be paid on p-card). - (4) Mileage for approved use of private vehicle. - (5) Rental car cost, including sales $tax{\perp}$ if paid for out of state travel. - (6) Fuel and emergency repairs for County-owned vehicles. - (7) Road, bridge, or tunnel toll charges or ferry fares. - (8) Air fare, if reimbursement is requested with receipt. - (9) One checked bag per week of travel with the airline. - (10) Rideshare tips not exceeding 20% and reflected on submitted receipt
+- (3) Parking fees. - (4) Mileage for approved use of private vehicle. - (5) Rental car cost, including sales tax if paid for out of state travel. - (6) Fuel and emergency repairs for County-owned vehicles. - (7) Road, bridge, or tunnel toll charges or ferry fares. - (8) Air fare, if reimbursement is requested with receipt. - (9) One checked bag per week of travel with the airline.